Myopia Treatment in Ayurveda

 - Nasya - Myopia treatment in ayurveda also includes nasya therapy.
-Administration of herbal oil by the route of nasal cavity is termed as nasya.
+The administration of herbal oil by the route of the nasal cavity is termed as nasya.

 - Nethradhara – This myopia treatment in ayurveda is done for tired and problematic eyes, and nervous exhaustion, Nethradhara involves the use of natural coolants laced with Ayurvedic powders.

-- Netra Trapana - Netra Tarpana is used also as myopia treatment in ayurveda as both preventive and corrective treatment for maintaining the ordinary solid state of eyes.
-A mixture made by gram flour is pasted around both the eyes, and drug is poured onto it such that the drug does not spill from the batter which is set around the eyes.
+- Netra Trapana - Netra Tarpana is used also as myopia treatment in ayurveda as both preventive and corrective treatment for maintaining the ordinary solid-state of eyes.
+A mixture made by gram flour is pasted around both the eyes, and the drug is poured onto it such that the drug does not spill from the batter which is set around the eyes.

-Myopia or shortsightedness is a common vision condition which refers to difficulty in seeing objects at a distance, but the objects near to you can be seen clearly.
-It occurs when the shape of your eye causes light rays to bend or refract incorrectly, leads to focus the images in ahead of retina instead of on retina.
-However in myopia they start converging much ahead of retina, as a result of which the person has blurred vision of distant objects but clear vision of near objects.
+Myopia or shortsightedness is a common vision condition that refers to difficulty in seeing objects at a distance, but the objects near to you can be seen clearly.
+It occurs when the shape of your eye causes light rays to bend or refract incorrectly, leads to focus the images in ahead of the retina instead of on the retina.
+However, in myopia they start converging much ahead of the retina, as a result of which the person has blurred vision of distant objects but a clear vision of near objects.

-If there is persistent difficulty in clearly seeing things that are far away means that you can't perform a task as well as you wish, its time to get a myopia treatment and see an eye doctor.
+If there is a persistent difficulty in clearly seeing things that far away mean that you can't perform a task as well as you wish, its time to get a myopia treatment and see an eye doctor.
 The doctor can determine the degree of your nearsightedness with the help of various procedures such as: